Allegories and Summarization

 Additionally, Eli indirectly used his religion.
 He’s just a preacher trying to serve the public.
 Eli has clear patterns but covers them with illusions and shadows of religion.
 It is a sin when you don’t believe it and sin when he says he’s a sinner.
 Eli’s desire to be followed by many attendants refers to him wanting to achieve individualistic free will.
 However, this power is misused when the unrealized illusion of God is nothing but meaningless.
 Simply put, he never realized that Daniel Plainview is his God and the Third Revelation.

 Daniel Plainview shows himself as a father.
-He narrated the story if he traveled from city to city, how his wife died, and how his wife gave birth to a holy child named HW.
+He narrated the story if he traveled from city to city, how his wife died, and how he gave birth to a holy child named HW.
 He promised the public a lack of hope and knowledge, such as promising education like schools, water wells, jobs, new roads, new industries, and others.
 We never see such things.
 Plainview oil drilling is a symptom of the relationship between corruption, lies, nobility in society, and the wrongful justification of privilege.
 Moral sentiment begins to exaggerate, and society’s belief does not exist.
 In other words, there was only an over-promised aristocracy.
 Plainview sees all the benefits as a means for its inheritance.

 “God is Dead” is an incomprehensible quote quoted by Friedrich Nietzsche.
 There are many interpretations of why Nietzsche hates God so much.
 Not counting his life always refers to hatred and revenge against God.
 God refers to the conscience of humans who have died.
 Morals no longer have a determining value when conscience and belief are too egosyntonic.
 In essence, God’s not dead, but consciousness kills God itself.
 Nietzsche’s thought and the embodiment of Plainview are an abundance of power, overflowing power, and abuse of rights, just like Eli Sunday.